Logiqx/gps-wizard/docs/formats/fit.md

 ### TODO

-Add support for Timex Ironman tracks where speed and position are split into separate data records.
+- Add support for Timex Ironman tracks where speed and position are split into separate data records.
+- Consider re-writing the reader to avoid the fitdecode library?
+  - This could be a lot faster but will require a significant amount of development effort.